soumithganji/MockupAI/figma-plugin/README.md

 ## Usage

-1. Generate a mockup in AI Prototyper (web app)
+1. Generate a mockup in MockupAI (web app)
 2. Click the **"Figma"** button in the toolbar
 3. JSON is copied to your clipboard
-4. In Figma, run the AI Prototyper plugin
+4. In Figma, run the MockupAI plugin
 5. Paste JSON and click **"Create Mockup"**

 ## What Gets Created